-Here’s the truth: chest pain is indeed the most commonly reported heart attack symptom for both men and women (about 60% of us experiencing a heart attack do report some degree of chest symptoms – described in many women not as “pain”, but frequently as “heaviness, discomfort, fullness, squeezing or pressure”).
+Chest pain is indeed the most commonly reported heart attack symptom for both men and women.
+Most of us experiencing a heart attack do report some degree of chest symptoms – but described by many women NOT as “pain”, but frequently as heaviness, discomfort, ache, burning, fullness, squeezing or pressure.

-But what this 60% stat also means is that for 40% of us in mid-heart attack, there is absolutely no pain or any other symptom in the chest area at all.
+In fact, many studies have also reported an absence of any chest symptoms in women’s heart attacks ranging from 10%(2) to over 40%(3) depending on which study you’re reading.
+What this means is that for at least 10% of us in mid-heart attack, there is absolutely no pain or any other symptom in the chest area at all.

-Full disclosure: during my own heart attack three years ago, I had lots of time (after being misdiagnosed with indigestion and sent home from the E.R.) to experience plenty of increasingly debilitating textbook chest pain symptoms before finally returning to hospital, this time to a newly revised – and correct – diagnosis of “significant heart disease”.
+Full disclosure: During my own heart attack three years ago, I had lots of time (after being misdiagnosed with indigestion and sent home from the E.R. despite presenting with severe central chest pain, nausea, sweating and pain radiating down my left arm) to experience plenty of increasingly debilitating textbook chest pain symptoms before finally returning to hospital, this time to a newly revised – and correct – diagnosis of myocardial infarction.

-There seems indeed to be little if any “confusion” among women that chest pain is their predominant heart attack symptom.
-Far from it, in fact.
+There seems indeed to be little if any “confusion” among women that chest pain is a heart attack symptom.

-What I have found instead is abject surprise when my audiences learn that so many of us (about 40% of us, in fact) can actually be experiencing heart attack when our only symptoms are vomiting and upper back discomfort.
+What I have found instead is abject surprise when my audiences learn that so many of us can actually be experiencing heart attack when our only symptoms are vomiting and upper back discomfort.